1. What’s the repo market?

 9. And what does that mean?

-It did one thing at its September meeting, and two other steps are being discussed.
-It lowered the interest rate it pays on so-called excess reserves -- the cash banks park at the Fed beyond what’s needed to meet regulatory requirements -- to 1.8% from 2.1%.
-Lowering the IOER rate -- interest on excess reserves -- gives banks an incentive to lend out more of their money, which would keep repo under control and the effective federal funds rate within the Fed’s target range.
+It did one thing at its September meeting, and other steps are being discussed.
+The Federal Open Market Committee has reduced the interest rate it pays on so-called excess reserves -- the cash banks park at the Fed beyond what’s needed to meet regulatory requirements -- by more than their main interest rate to help quell the money-market stresses.
+Lowering the IOER rate gives banks an incentive to lend out more of their money, which would keep repo under control and the effective federal funds rate within the Fed’s target range.

 To contact the reporters on this story: Liz Capo McCormick in New York at firstname.lastname@example.org;Alexandra Harris in New York at email@example.com

-To contact the editors responsible for this story: Mark Tannenbaum at email@example.com, John O’Neil
+To contact the editors responsible for this story: Mark Tannenbaum at firstname.lastname@example.org, John O’Neil, Grant Clark